Ross Wylie

 Ross Wylie (born 15 September 1991) is a Scottish racing driver.
 He started his motor racing career contesting the 2004 Mini Max Kart Championship, becoming a multiple kart champion in his native Scotland over the next eight years, before moving up to car racing in 2012.

-Having competed in the Volkswagen Scirocco R-Cup and Volkswagen UK Racing Cup in 2013, he won the British GT4 Championship the following year, co-driving the Beechdean Motorsport Aston Martin Vantage with Jake Giddings.
+Having competed in the Volkswagen Scirocco R-Cup and Volkswagen UK Racing Cup in 2013, Wylie won the British GT4 Championship the following year, co-driving the Beechdean Motorsport Aston Martin Vantage with Jake Giddings.